 What follows is a general explanation of various design elements of SwordSearcher Bible software.
 For more details on these features, see Features and Screenshots.
 You can also watch a video overview of SwordSearcher.

 SwordSearcher's "four study panel" design concept divides the SwordSearcher window into the four common types of study resources.
 Because they share the SwordSearcher window, they do not overlap each other, so it is easy to read a commentary on a verse or check a dictionary without having to shuffle around windows.
 Also, any display can be switched off when it is not needed.
 Finally, advanced users can completely customize the panel layout to suit their own preferences, including cloning panels or spreading the various panels over multiple monitors.
+You can also switch between light and dark color modes with the click of a single button.

 All of the commentaries and dictionaries in the world are nearly useless if you can't efficiently access the material in them.